rgitrepo/kubernetes-beginner-to-pro/docs/day7/gateway-api.md

 # Gateway API in Kubernetes

+Here’s the updated version of the tutorial with the new information added and using the more real-world relevant label `environment: prod` to clarify that it’s a namespace:

+---

+# Gateway API in Kubernetes: A Comprehensive Guide

 This tutorial delves into the Gateway API in Kubernetes, explaining its purpose, structure, and how to set it up.
 We’ll explore various aspects of the Gateway API, providing examples with YAML manifests and output commands to illustrate the concepts clearly.

 ## Table of Contents